PHP 8 – Why You Should your website upgrade to php 8?

 The PHP programming language would receive a major update at the end of 2020.
 For version 8, in addition to a JIT compiler for significantly more performance, any union types, static return types, consistent type errors for simplified type handling, and recently, named arguments have been confirmed.

-A continuous list of the planned and decided innovations for the next major release of PHP.
+A continuous list of the planned and decided innovations for the next major PHP 8 Release.
 The new version is currently “under very active development”, the first alpha release is already out.
 So, there will probably be a few more changes before the final release at the end of the year.

 JIT compiler with PHP 8